High-dimensional unsupervised classification via parsimonious contaminated mixtures: Further computational details

-Instead of selecting $\bvartheta^{\left(0\right)}$ randomly, we suggest the following technique.
-The Gaussian distribution can be seen as nested in the corresponding contaminated Gaussian distribution.
-In particular, the former can be obtained from the latter when $\alpha\rightarrow 1^-$ and $\eta=\rightarrow 1^+$.
-Then, the closed-form ML estimates of $\bmu$ and $\bSigma$ for the Gaussian distribution, along with the constraints $\alpha=\alpha^*$ (with $\alpha^*\rightarrow 1^-$) and $\eta=\eta^*$ (with $\eta^*=\rightarrow 1^+$), can be used as $\bvartheta^{\left(0\right)}$; in the analysis of Section~\ref{subsec: CN: Real data analysis}, we fix $\alpha^*=0.999$ and $\eta^*=1.001$.
-From an operational point of view, thanks to the monotonicity property of the ECM algorithm \citep[see, e.g.,][p.~28]{McLa:Kris:TheE:2007}, this also guarantees that the observed-data log-likelihood of the contaminated Gaussian distribution will be always greater than or equal to the observed-data log-likelihood of the corresponding Gaussian distribution.
-This is a fundamental consideration for the use of likelihood-based model selection criteria, and likelihood ratio tests, for choosing/assessing between a Gaussian distribution and a contaminated Gaussian distribution.
+From an operational point of view, thanks to the monotonicity property of the AECM algorithm, this nested relation between MGFA and MCGFA models also guarantees that the observed-data log-likelihood of the MCGFA model will be always greater than, or equal to, the observed-data log-likelihood of the corresponding MGFA model.
+This is a fundamental consideration for the use of likelihood-based criteria for selecting between these mixtures \citep{Punz:Brow:McNi:Hypo:2016}.

-\subsubsection{Convergence Criterion}
+\subsection{Convergence Criterion}

-The Aitken acceleration \citep{Aitk:OnBe:1926} is used to estimate the asymptotic maximum of the log-likelihood at each iteration of the ECM algorithm.
+The Aitken acceleration \citep{aitken26} is used to estimate the asymptotic maximum of the log-likelihood at each iteration of the AECM algorithm.
 Based on this estimate, we can decide whether or not the algorithm has reached convergence; i.e., whether or not the log-likelihood is sufficiently close to its estimated asymptotic value.
 The Aitken acceleration at iteration $k+1$ is given by

 where $l^{\left(k\right)}$ is the observed-data log-likelihood value from iteration $k$.
 Then, the asymptotic estimate of the log-likelihood at iteration $k + 2$ is given by